phoenix8918/House-Price-Prediction/README.md

 # House-Price-Prediction
 Predicting house prices using multiple linear regression.
-Datasets collected from chennai
+Datasets collected from the location chennai.